s-bishnoi/shubham-bishnoi/README.md

-# About me
+# Shubham Bishnoi

 [<img src="./stuff/photo.png" width="150"/>](./stuff/photo.png)

-Hello!
-My name is Shubham Bishnoi.
-I'm an undergraduate from University of Waterloo with Statistics Honours degree and a Computer Science minor, class of 2020.
-Few things that interest me are data visualization, A/B testing and working with databases.
+I'm an alumni from the University of Waterloo with a Statistics Honours degree and a Computer Science minor.

+A few things that interest me are data visualization, A/B testing and working with databases.
 I aspire to teach Data Science and Ethics in the future.
 Few of my hobbies are painting, dancing and collecting lapel pins.

 # Contact Information